 What Is Your Budget?

-Renting a car in Cappadocia can be expensive.
-For anyone traveling on a budget in Turkey, it could seriously eat into it.
-But if you are renting a car, you want to do some calculations and see how much you would spend on taxis and tours if you weren’t hiring a car.
+If you are planning on renting a car, you want to do some calculations and see how much you would spend on taxis and tours if you weren’t hiring a car.

 How Much Do You Want To See?

 Without a car, it is close to impossible to explore all the attractions in Cappadocia.
-For example, Lake Tuz (Salt Lake) is situated about 170 km (105 mi) away from Goreme, and tours to it are irregular.
+For example, Lake Tuz (Salt Lake) is situated about 170 km (105 mi) away from Goreme, and tours to it are irregular or practically non-existent.
 That means the only reliable way to see it is by having your own vehicle.

 If your visit to Cappadocia is about seeing as much as possible, then you’ll need a car for that.
-If you’re also planning on seeing other parts of Turkey, then you might consider a car to get from Cappadocia to Antalya, for example.
+If you’re also planning on seeing other parts of Turkey, then you might consider a car to get from Cappadocia to Antalya where bus journeys can be long and uncomfortable, for example.

 Where to Rent a Car in Cappadocia